Niara Sudarkasa: Biography

 Niara Sudarkasa was born Gloria Albertha Marshall on August 14, 1938, in Fort Lauderdale, Florida.
 Niara was a gifted student who skipped several grades in elementary.
 She graduated from high school and accepted early admission to Fisk University on a Ford Foundation scholarship when she was 15 years old.
-She left Fisk and transferred to Oberlin College, where she earned a Bachelor's Degree in 1957.
+She left Fisk and transferred to Oberlin College, where she earned a bachelor's degree in 1957.
 She received her master's degree in anthropology from Columbia University.
 While completing her Ph.D. she taught at Columbia University, becoming the first African-American woman to teach there when she earned her Ph.D. in 1964.
+She acknowledged the help of anthropologist Alice Dewey in preparing for field work in the early 1960s.

 Soon after earning her Ph.D., Sudarkasa was appointed assistant professor of anthropology at New York University, the first black woman to hold that position.
 She was also the first African American to be appointed to the Department of Anthropology at the University of Michigan in 1969.
 While at Michigan, she became involved in civil rights and student issues.
 When she left Michigan in 1986, Sudarkasa became the first female to serve as president of Lincoln University in Pennsylvania.

 During Surdarkasa's presidency at Lincoln University the school increased enrollment, strengthened its undergraduate and international programs and put into place an ambitious minority recruitment effort.

 In the late 1990s, after concerns over improper use of university funds, nepotism, and other financial irregularities led the state to withhold its $11m budget contribution, Sudarkas resigned from Lincoln University.
 She was succeeded by interim president James Donaldson, and then by Ivory Nelson.

 Niara Sudarkasa was the Distinguished Scholar-in-Residence at the African-American Research Library and Cultural Center in Fort Lauderdale, Florida, and sat on the board of directors for several organizations including the Academy for Educational Development.
 Her personal papers can be found at the African-American Research Library and Cultural Center's Special Collections and Archives.

-Sudarkasa died on May 31, 2019 at the age of 80.
+Sudarkasa died on May 31, 2019, at the age of 80.